 Am I too old to adopt?

-Anyone over 21 can apply to adopt a child – at Diagrama Adoption we have no upper age limit but your age and general state of health may be taken into account when considering the age and needs of the child you wish to adopt.
+Anyone 21 or older can apply to adopt a child – at Diagrama Adoption we have no upper age limit, but your age and general state of health will be taken into account when considering the age and needs of the child you wish to adopt.

 Do I need to be married to adopt?